Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 ```
 There will be a folder as a local copy of the Github repo, delete the few files inside, and switch (cd) to that folder.

 Download the theme [Lagrange](https://github.com/LeNPaul/Lagrange/).
-Copy all the files to the folder, and synchronize to the Github.
-BTW, it is good to do "4.
-Personalization" before synchronization, if one is not that eager to see what will happen.
+Copy all the files to the folder, and "synchronize" to the Github.

 ```
 git add .
 git commit -m "Copy a basic repo" git push origin master
 ```
+BTW, it is also Ok to do "4.
+Personalization" before synchronization, if one is not that eager to see what will happen.

 One may see the blog is like the demo site.

-Later one can new a Github blog this way: write a markdown file, save it following the naming rule, for example 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize".
+Later one can new a Github blog this way: write a markdown file, save it following the naming rule, for example 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize" with a specific message in place of "Copy a basic repo".

 Acknowledgement: @DWJWendy shared the experience in [a blog](https://www.jianshu.com/p/d7c6e59931f0) which inspired me a lot, and the blog also links to more themes: [Themes](https://hexo.io/themes/), [Jekyll Themes](http://jekyllthemes.org).